suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 cd ..
 ```

-And you will again be in the `family-pictures` directory again.
+And you will be in the `family-pictures` directory again.

 - When to use cd?